What Is Your Time Style?

 “Let’s just see another movie.
 This one looks good.”

 A primary foundation of any relationship is spending time together, and decisions about how to use time are made every day.
-But when one partner has adult attention deficit hyperactivity disorder (ADHD), time management can be as big a thorn in the side of your marriage as those classic relationship problems: money, sex, and communication.
+But when one partner has adult attention deficit hyperactivity disorder (ADHD or ADD), time management can be as big a thorn in the side of your marriage as those classic relationship problems: money, sex, and communication.

 “Time differences are a critical issue to these couples,” says psychiatrist Donald Davis, M.D., co-founder, with his wife, clinical social worker Susan Davis, of the Family Therapy Institute of Alexandria, Virginia.